-We partner with our customers to provide everything a modern office could need, including:
+We partner with our customers to co-author customized solutions that cover everything a modern office could need, including:

 We focus on making your office technology run smoothly, so you can focus on what you do best!